 When it comes to health and fitness, you absolutely need to develop a routine – good habits – that you can get into every day.
 And when you’ve developed these good habits, and get used to following them, well, then you start to see the results.
 And that’s what we’re here for, after all – the results.

 For me, this one is easier to stick to than my food routine, which we’ll get into a bit later on in the post.
-And the reason it’s easier is because there is really only one “pain point” when it comes to working out – and that’s physically going to the gym (or out on the street for a run).
+And the reason it’s easier is that there is really only one “pain point” when it comes to working out – and that’s physically going to the gym (or out on the street for a run).
 Once you’re at the gym, you’re 95% there – you just have to do the exercises, which isn’t hard.
 Yep, the challenge for most people isn’t actually doing the hard, physical, manual lifting of the weights – it’s simply getting into the physical location of the gym!

 So first thing’s first, set a schedule.
 You need to commit yourself to go 3-4x a week, and you need to know which days those are going to be ahead of time.
 Don’t just tell yourself, “Yeah I’ll hit up the gym three times this week.”
 Instead, say – “I will be going to the gym on Monday, Wednesday, and Friday.”
 Once you set a schedule, you feel more obligated to commit to it; not only that, but you get used to the idea of going on those specific days.